nachoaldamav/transpile-error-next/README.md

 > This repo is a reproduction of a bug in Next.js.
 The Node_modules directory is being uploaded to make the reproduction easier.

 In this repo I show how Next.js doesn't refresh the page when a component is recompiled and the directory is not fully symlinked.
+Any changes to the component will not be shown on the page, even if the page is refreshed or the server is restarted.
 (Only the `index.tsx` file is symlinked, and the other files in the component (package) are generated in the `node_modules/@acme/my-component` directory).

 ## Steps to reproduce